Gun Violence Prevention Strategy: Focused Deterrence

 - The strategy is rooted in the community; police hold community meetings and solicit comments and support.
 This avoids the perception of a police crackdown and keeps the community engaged.

-- Tactics of retailing and pulling levers are applied with vigor.
+pulling levers are applied with vigor.

 See Tactics That Reduce Gun Violence.